 Most modern Harley-Davidsons are air/oil-cooled, with the oil radiator hidden in the front frame.
 You can even buy an optional oil cooler fan for many models, a useful add-on if you do a lot of low-speed riding or continuous idle time.

 The most vulnerable air/oil-cooled engines are those where airflow to part of the engine isn’t as good.
-In transverse V twins like Ducatis and Harley-Davidsons, the rear cylinder doesn’t get as much cooling airflow.
+In longitudinal V twins like Ducatis and Harley-Davidsons, the rear cylinder doesn’t get as much cooling airflow.

 - They can run higher compression ratios (more power!)